-- i.
-Select [Update] as Flash Operation
+- Select [Update] as Flash Operation

 - ii.
 Select [FW File] as Flash File Type

 - iii.
 Enter full path to the firmware file for Enter File Name, e.g., CHELSIO\t6fw-1.16.29.0.bin.

 - iv.
 Press [Enter]

 - v.
 Select Update/Erase

 - vi.
 Press [Y] to confirm

 - vi.
-Similarly, you can use the above method to update/erase Option ROM present in the CHELSIO directory.
+Similarly, you can use the above method to update/erase Option ROM (cubt4.bin) and boot configuration (boot.cfg) present in the CHELSIO directory.

 - vii.
+In case of multiple adapters in the system, please repeat the above steps to update/flash the firmware, Option ROM, and boot configuration on all of them.

+- viii.
 Reboot the machine for changes to take effect.